Second Amendment sanctuary: Arkansas

 On April 26, 2021, Governor Asa Hutchinson vetoed SB298, The Arkansas Sovereignty Act Of 2021.
 The Senate promptly overrode the governor's veto later the same day.
 The House decided to postpone its veto override vote and instead, on April 27, passed HB1957, a less expansive version of the bill; the Senate then passed it as well shortly after midnight on April 28.
 The governor signed it on April 29, 2021.

 Idaho

 On March 19, 2014, Governor Butch Otter signed SB 1332 to protect Idaho law enforcement officers from being directed by the federal government to violate citizens' rights under Section 11, Article I of the Idaho Constitution.
 The text can be read here.
 Previously, HJM 3 was passed in 2009.
 That text can be read here.

 Kansas

 On April 16, 2013, Governor Sam Brownback signed the Second Amendment Protection Act.
 The text can be read here.

+Kentucky

+On March 28, 2023, Governor Andy Beshear didn't either sign nor veto HB 153, upon which it proceeded to the Secretary of State Michael Adams and then became law without the Governor's signature.
+The text can be read here.

 Missouri

 On June 12, 2021, Governor Mike Parson signed the Second Amendment Preservation Act (HB 85), which will "reject any attempt by the federal government to circumvent the fundamental right Missourians have to keep and bear arms to protect themselves and their property."
 A similar bill had been passed in 2013, but was vetoed; a veto override passed in the House but failed by 1 vote in the Senate.

+In February 2023, a federal judge struck down the Second Amendment Preservation Act as a violation of the Supremacy Clause of the United States Constitution.